 - Clergy and churches: Excludes any parsonage allowances from calculations and FUTA, Social Security, and Medicare taxes (FICA)

-OnPay’s essential HR tools aim to automate new hire onboarding processes while keeping you compliant with the latest labor regulations.
+However, we still found its HR functionalities helpful, as it can automate new hire onboarding processes while keeping you compliant with the latest labor regulations.
 It has customizable offer letters, built-in document templates, and a library of HR guides.
 Incoming employees can also onboard themselves via a self-service portal to complete their profile and e-sign HR documents.

 It even allows you to create, delegate, and track onboarding tasks to specific individuals—such as setting up the employee’s computer, planning the orientation training, and assigning an onboarding buddy to your new hire.
 You also don’t have to worry about state new hire reporting because OnPay will do this for you.